South Korea central bank governor nominee Rhee says inflation, economic risks mounting

-SEOUL : South Korea's nominee for its new central bank chief said on Thursday worries about inflationary and economic risks are mounting and that he would thoroughly review how to manage growth, price pressures and financial imbalances.
+SEOUL: South Korea's nominee for its new central bank chief said on Thursday (Mar 24) worries about inflationary and economic risks are mounting and that he would thoroughly review how to manage growth, price pressures and financial imbalances.

 "Concerns that inflation and economic risks at home can intensify simultaneously are mounting as uncertainty in external conditions heightens," Rhee Chang-yong, a veteran International Monetary Fund official, said in a written speech.